 - Establish fields of intellectual endeavor and create reading lists

-- 4 courses; students are encouraged to take relevant courses or do 1-2 independent studies over the course of their G2 year to prepare general examination fields and write the field essays
+- Four courses; students are encouraged to take relevant courses or do one to two independent studies over the course of their G2 year to prepare general examination fields and write the field essays.

-- 3 additional courses; if they have not already taken 1-2 relevant courses or independent studies to prepare qualifying examination reading lists, they can do so this semester
+- Four additional courses; if they have not already taken 1-2 relevant courses or independent studies to prepare qualifying examination reading lists, they can do so this semester.

 - Second summer pre-dissertation research